 CASE: Original 39mm (41mm with crown) x 40.5mm barrel-shaped stainless-steel case; original matching caseback.

 MOVEMENT: Original Raketa 2609.HA manual mechanical movement; this Big Zero beats at a frequency of 18,000bph.
+This watch has received a full service.

 CROWN: Original stainless-steel crown.